riadhassan/academic/_pages/about.md

 Transforming research outputs into daily usable applications is fun. **Interested in innovative research project**.
 Kindly [let me know](mailto:riad_hassan@outlook.com).
 I will definitely get back to you.

 ### Updates:
-- _February 2024_ : Accepted (full length) paper in the prestigious *IEEE International Symposium on Biomedical Imaging 2024 (ISBI-2024)* for presentation.
+- _February 2024_ : Accepted (full length) paper on Medical Imaging in the prestigious *IEEE International Symposium on Biomedical Imaging 2024 (ISBI-2024)* for presentation.
 - _February 2024_ : Appointed as program cordinator of Computer Science and Engineering Department.
 - _June 2023_ : Attended Summer School on Spectral Graph Theory organized by BUET.
 - _February 2023_: Complete course on Teaching for Active Learning (TAL)